How to Practise Speaking Japanese Online

 The Best Ways to Practise Speaking Japanese Online

 Today, there are more options than ever to practise Japanese conversation online.
-The best approach is usually a mix: something you can do daily, plus occasional “real people” practice.
+The best approach usually starts with something you can do daily, then adds occasional live practice when you want it.

 They’re especially useful because you can: